Moocar/logback-gelf/README.md

 Use this appender to log messages with logback to a Graylog2 server via GELF messages.
 It supports the basics of a GELF appender as well as additional fields.
 Chunked messages are not supported yet.

+If you don't know what Graylog2 is, jump on the band wagon!
+[Graylog2](http://graylog2.org)

 To use with a maven project
 ---------------------------